England, SOAS (School of Oriental and African Studies)

 Participating students receive the equivalent of four Clark units per semester (16 credits), provided all coursework is completed, all required exams are taken, and final papers are submitted.
 All courses receive letter grades, which show on the Clark transcript and are factored into the overall GPA.
 Please check with the Study Abroad Office to ensure transferability of credit.
 You will need to check with your Faculty Advisor (in your major) to see if major credit for coursework will be approved.

 Your student account will be billed for Clark tuition each semester that you are abroad, and Clark will pay your tuition/academic fees to SOAS.
 These include the service-learning project and activities, study tours and excursions organized by SOAS, transportation to program activities, emergency medical insurance, visa fees, on-site advising and office expenses.
+You will be billed a one-time $1000 study abroad fee which will appear on your tuition bill.
 You will be billed by SOAS directly for your housing, and you will need to provide for your own meals (i.e. cooking or purchasing meals) if not provided.
 Books, non-academic fees, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that here might be a whole array of fees for using the gym, clubs, computers, laundry, transportation, books, cell phones, etc. These fees vary from year to year and we recommend that you check the website of your host institution to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.

 You will receive an invoice from Clark's Student Accounts Department, indicating that the tuition payment will be due by mid-July fall and mid-December for the spring.
 The exact due date will appear on your bill.
 Failure to satisfy your financial obligation to Clark University by the due date may result in your withdrawal from the program.
 Failure to satisfy your financial obligations to your host institution may result in no transcript being issued for your participation in their program.